Qadaar-TU/Qadaar-TU/README.md

 ## About me

 <br>
 Hark!
-I am a Full Stack Web-Developer, with nimble fingers and a quick mind for crafting digital marvels.
-And lo, my visage bears witness to my craft, for I have grown a Full-Stack-Beard 🤭, a symbol of my devotion and prowess in the art of web-development.
+I am a AWS Cloud Engineer/ Solution Architect, with nimble fingers and a quick mind for crafting IT-Infrastructure.
-Verily, I hail from the land of Germany 🇩🇪, where the rivers flow with Rhine and the mountains loom o'er the horizon.
-'Twas through the art of coding, that I found my true passion and love for the nectar from god, coffee ☕️.
-Oh how the bitter brew stirs my soul and warms my heart, a true elixir for the mind and spirit!
 <br>
 <br>

 ## More About me in simpler words

-"As a passionate software developer 🧑‍💻, I am dedicated to deliver high-quality and innovative solutions.
-With a background in full-stack development and a love for problem-solving, I have a knack for creating user-friendly and efficient applications📱.
-In my free time, I enjoy staying up-to-date with the latest technologies and expanding my skill set through self-study and participation in coding communities.
+"As a passionate Cloud Engineer 🧑‍💻, I am dedicated to deliver high-quality and innovative solutions.
+With a background in full-stack development and a love for problem-solving, I have a knack for creating user-friendly and efficient applications & IT Infrastructure📱.
+In my free time, I enjoy staying up-to-date with the latest technologies and expanding my skill set through self-study.
 Let's build something great together!"📈🌟

 <br>